Brooklands: Inter-war years

-World War Two
+World War II

 In World War II, the site was again used for military aircraft production, in particular the Vickers Wellington, Vickers Warwick and Hawker Hurricane and was extensively camouflaged.
 Trees were also planted in some sections of the concrete track to help conceal the Hawker and Vickers aircraft factories there.
 Despite these efforts, the Vickers factory was successfully bombed by the Luftwaffe and extensively damaged on 4 September 1940 with nearly 90 aircraft workers killed and at least 419 injured.
-Five unidentified victims were buried in unmarked graves in Burvale Cemetery, Hersham, on 9 September although one of these was later confirmed to be 36 year old William E Hunt.
+Five unidentified victims were buried in unmarked graves in Burvale Cemetery, Hersham, on 9 September, one of whom was later confirmed to be 36-year-old William E Hunt.
 On 10 March 2016, thanks to the efforts of local residents, sponsors and supporters, permanent memorials to Mr Hunt and the other four civilians were dedicated by the Reverend Martin Fletcher and Elmbridge Borough Councillor Mary Sheldon.
-Attendees included relatives of Vickers factory worker Eric S Powell who also died on 4 September 1940 aged 26 and is now believed to be one of the remaining four unidentified casualties buried at Burvale.
+Attendees included relatives of Vickers factory worker Eric S Powell who also died on 4 September 1940 aged 26, and is now believed to be one of the remaining four unidentified casualties buried at Burvale.

-The Hawker factory premises were also bombed and damaged two days later but with no loss of life or serious disruption to Hurricane production.
-On 21 September 1940, Lt John MacMillan Stevenson Patton of the Royal Canadian Engineers risked his life when he and five others manhandled an unexploded German bomb away from the Hawker aircraft factory at Brooklands and rolled it into an existing bomb crater where it later exploded harmlessly - his bravery was subsequently recognised by the award of the George Cross.
+The Hawker factory was also bombed and damaged two days later, but with no loss of life or serious disruption to Hurricane production.
+On 21 September 1940, Lt John MacMillan Stevenson Patton of the Royal Canadian Engineers risked his life when he and five others manhandled an unexploded German bomb away from the Hawker aircraft factory at Brooklands and rolled it into an existing bomb crater where it later exploded harmlessly.
+His bravery was recognised by the award of the George Cross.
 The crucial role of Brooklands in the Battle of Britain of 1940 is further explained in displays at Brooklands Museum.

 After the bombing of Brooklands in September 1940, the Vickers-Armstrongs Design Department (including Rex Pierson, Barnes Wallis and several hundred others) was dispersed to a secret location at the nearby Burhill Golf Course, just east of St George's Hill in Hersham and the Experimental Department led by George Edwards was relocated to temporary premises at Foxwarren in Redhill Road, Cobham.
-These two facilities played a crucial part in the successful development of the 'Upkeep' mine - better known today as the 'bouncing bomb' conceived by Barnes Wallis and deployed to such devastating effect by the 'Dambuster' Avro Lancasters of 617 Squadron, RAF, led by Guy Gibson against Germany's Ruhr Valley reservoirs on the night of 16–17 May 1943.
+These two facilities played a crucial part in the successful development of the 'Upkeep' mine—better known today as the 'bouncing bomb'—conceived by Barnes Wallis and deployed to devastating effect by the Avro Lancaster raid by No. 617 "Dambuster" Squadron RAF led by Guy Gibson against Germany's Ruhr Valley reservoirs on the night of 16–17 May 1943.